 Association of the British Pharmaceutical Industry (NI) Prize for Best Research Project: BSc Pharmaceutical Sciences/ Pharmaceutical Biotechnology

-The prize of £100 is awarded to the student with the highest overall mark for the research
+The prize of £100 is awarded to the student with the highest overall mark for the research project in Level 3 BSc Pharmaceutical Sciences / Pharmaceutical Biotechnology.

 In the event of a tie the award can be split.